Brian-Masse/Echeveria/README.md

 - any member in a group can edit it

 - Changed the name of 'Edit Profile' to 'Preferences'

+- Multi Colored Charts have more consistent contrast between colors

 ### **Fixes**